Deltares/imod-python/docs/installation.rst

   pixi shell

-These commands created a ``pixi.toml`` and a ``pixi.lock``.
-The ``pixi.toml`` captures the instructions you gave pixi to look for dependencies.
-The ``pixi.lock`` is textfile that captures the environment in a specific state, so with exact version numbers.
-This is very useful, as it allows you to transfer environments to other machines, by just copying two textfiles.
+These commands create a ``pixi.toml`` and a ``pixi.lock``.
+The ``pixi.toml`` contains the dependencies of your project.
+If you followed the commands above, the only dependency present in the toml should be ``imod``.
+The ``pixi.lock`` is a textfile that captures the environment in a specific state, so all dependencies, with their dependencies and so on, with exact version numbers.
+This is very useful, as it allows you to get the exact same environment on a different machine, by just copying two textfiles.
 The lockfile will be updated if you run ``pixi update`` or change the ``pixi.toml`` file.
 Both the ``pixi.toml`` as well as the ``pixi.lock`` are required to fully reproduce an environment.